mkadeline/mkadeline.github.io/_posts/2017-09-19-Dagger-2-Android-Scoping.md

 <script src="https://gist.github.com/mkadeline/c67c6ce80b4c5cb52c200e409fa390bf.js"></script>

 By defining our custom @Workout scope we ensure all Athletes, PushupRecords and SitupRecords are singletons while that scope is live, which means we'll get a new Athlete, and Record objects when we instantiate a new WorkoutComponent.
 So we now are able to completely control the creation and destruction of our objects through Dagger, without boilerplate and importantly, without having to consider which Athlete we'll be working on.
-We do however need to control the instantiation of WorkoutComponent, which will have a clear entry and exit point in the lifecycle of the app.
+We do however need to control the instantiation of WorkoutComponent, which will have a clear entry and exit point in the life-cycle of the app.

 In our AthleteActivity, we get the name of the Athlete and create the WorkoutComponent: